claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 -  Rate Limiting (throttle requests) - returns **429 Too Many Requests**
 -  Cache API responses
 -  **Can be integrated with any HTTP endpoint in the backend or any AWS API**
+### Canary release
+Implementing a canary release deployment strategy for the API Gateway is a great way to ensure your APIs remain stable and reliable.
+This strategy involves releasing a new version of your API to a small subset of users, allowing you to test the latest version in a controlled environment.
 ### IAM Policy

 - Create an IAM policy and attach to User or Role to allow it to call an API